wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

     INFO {io.siddhi.core.stream.output.sink.LogSink} - HelloKafka_2 : OutputStream : Event{timestamp=1562759506252, data=[ECLAIR, 400.0], isExpired=false}
     INFO {io.siddhi.core.stream.output.sink.LogSink} - HelloKafka : OutputStream : Event{timestamp=1562759508757, data=[ECLAIR TOFFEE, 100.0], isExpired=false}
     ```

    You can see that the events are being received by the two consumers in a Round Robin manner.
-Events received by the
-   first consumer are logged by Siddhi application `HelloKafka`, whilst events received by the second consumer are logged by Siddhi application `HelloKafka_2`
+Events received by the first consumer are logged by Siddhi application `HelloKafka`, whilst events received by the second consumer are logged by the `HelloKafka_2` Siddhi application.

-## Assigning Consumers to Partitions
+### Assigning consumers to partitions

 In the previous scenario, you had two partitions for the Kafka topic and two consumers.
-Instead of assigning the
-consumers to the partitions, you allowed Kafka do the assignments.
+Instead of assigning the consumers to the partitions, you allowed Kafka do the assignments.
 Optionally, you can assign consumers to partitions.

-This option is useful if you have multiple consumers with different performance speeds, and you need to balance the load among the
+This option is useful if you have multiple consumers with different performance speeds, and you need to balance the load among the consumers.
-consumers.

 Let's alter your topic to have three partitions.
 After that, you can assign two partitions to `consumer-1`, and the remaining partition to `consumer-2`.

 1. Navigate to the `<KAFKA_HOME>` directory and issue following command.

     ```
     bin/kafka-topics.sh --alter --bootstrap-server localhost:9092 --partitions 3 --topic productions
     ```

    This adds another partition to the `productions` Kafka topic.
 Now there are three partitions in total.

 2. To assign partitions to the consumers, add the `partition.no.list` parameter as shown below.